michael-mszn/DWProjectExasol/README.md

 where.
 German retail giants from the early 2000s like Karstadt and Galeria Kaufhof were, despite fusing into one company, not able to adapt to this and became dependent on subsidization from the german government to remain operational - an unimaginable thought two decades ago.
-This data warehousing project will illustrate the development to the status quo and take a deeper look at the impact of online-shopping's growth on retail stores.
+This data warehousing project illustrates the development to the status quo and takes a deeper look at the impact of online-shopping's growth on retail stores.

 # Data Warehouse Aggregation